Colorado Bill Mandating Secure Storage Of Guns Passes First Committee

 “We wanted to make sure there was not a financial barrier to owning guns, and obviously a safe counts as safe storage, but so does a trigger lock, so does a cable lock, so does biometric technology,” said Mullica.

 Under the bill, a violation would be a low-level misdemeanor.
-Duran admits enforcement won’t be easy, but says the bill is about raising awareness and changing behavior.READ MORE: 'They Left Her For Dead': 14 Year Old & 18 Year Old Charged With Woman's Murder On Colfax
+Duran admits enforcement won’t be easy, but says the bill is about raising awareness and changing behavior.READ MORE: 'They Left Her For Dead': 14 Year Old & 18 Year Old Charged With Murder Of Pamela Cabriales On Colfax

 “We’re trying to focus on the education piece.
 It’s not something we’re going to go and check to see, but if we’re educating people as to why it’s important,” she said.